giantswarm/backstage/README.md

 In addition, you will need some environment variables to be set up.
 We recommend to create a file named `.env` with the content to be found in a LastPass secure note named **Backstage Dev Environment Variables**.

+Create a file `/catalog/catalog.yaml` and use [backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer) utility to fill the catalog with the data.
+It's required to have a real user data in the catalog to be able to sign in.

 ### Running backstage locally

 #### 1. Set environment variables